thatsjustatest/letssee/README.md

 - **!skip** - Skips the video that is being currently played.
 - **!queue** - Displays the queue.
 - **!clearqueue** - Sets the queue to an empty state, discarding all pending requests.
+- **!remove <request index or 'last'>** - Removes a specific request from the queue. `!remove last` will delete the last request that was added.
 - **!setalias <alias> <video>**: Maps any word of your choice (*alias*) to a video URL or ID, so you can !request the alias instead.
 - **!deletealias <alias>** - Removes an existing alias.
 - **!aliases** - Displays the stored aliases.